pulakk/blog/remote-camera/index.md

 providing USB support for LTE Dongles or an in-built modem.

 ### ISP
+The IP address assigned to you by your ISP ([Internet Service Provider](https://en.wikipedia.org/wiki/Internet_service_provider)) is not always a public IP Address.
+The IP Address that you see when search for
+`what is my ip` on `google` for example, may not be the exact IP Address you are assigned to in your immediate network.
+Usually in the modern world of IPv4 addresses, your ISP will put you behind a [Carrier grade NAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT).
+Your setup will vary according to what kind of IP Address is assigned to you.

 ```
 IP Address assigned to you by ISP
  |